mary1-commits/cli/README.md

 Bugs
 Fixed: Navigation menu overlapping on smaller screens.
-Known Issue: Quiz layout shifts slightly on very small screens (<320px).
+Known Issue: layout shifts slightly on very small screens (<320px).
+Fixed: Images were not showing for my positive affirmation cards because i had the wrong relative path.
+I fixed this by right clicking on the image in VScode and copying the relative path.
 Credits
 Content References
 ADHD educational content sourced from trusted organizations like CHADD and ADDitude.